ImperialCollegeLondon/Template2050Calculator/README.md

 #### Azure Hosted Web App

-More deetails to come.
+More details to come.
 Much the same as local hosting, but involves uploading the compiled model to Azure and setting up some configuration and a domain name in Azure.

-## Customising
+## Customising the Web App

 This template is fit for use as a fully functioning Web App out of the box, however is intended to be taken and customised.
 There are two main ways to edit what appears in your calculator:
 1. Editing the metadata in the spreadsheet.